 1) Healthcare reimbursement arrangements

 Healthy employees are productive employees.
-Health reimbursement arrangements (HRAs) are a great way to help encourage your employees to use their health insurance address their health care needs without having to worry about how much they will have to pay out of pocket for their co-pay and deductible expenses.
+Health reimbursement arrangements (HRAs) are a great way to help encourage your employees to use their health insurance to address their health care needs without having to worry about how much they will have to pay out of pocket for their co-pay and deductible expenses.
 Growing in popularity among employers, HRAs are employer-funded, tax-advantaged employer health benefit plans that reimburse employees for out-of-pocket medical expenses and individual health insurance premiums.

 2) Employee wellness programs